-English Point Beach is a .8 mile (1.3km) beach on the west side of Grand Turk.
+English Point Beach is a 0.8 mile (1.3 km) beach on the west side of Grand Turk.
 A bit rockier than the adjacent Governor's Beach and Cockburn Town Beach, this coast is however sheltered and generally secluded.

-There’s very little decent snorkelling here.
+There’s very little decent snorkeling here.
 A rock shelf is found off the beach in many areas, but is largely devoid of live coral.
-The northern end of this beach has the best reef in the area, but much of it is farther than 200 feet (64 meters) off the beach.
+The northern end of this beach has the best reef in the area, but much of it is further than 200 feet (64 meters) off the beach.

 English Point Beach isn’t located far from the Grand Turk Cruise Center.
 However, due to the typically intense Turks and Caicos sun and the lack of sidewalks, it isn’t really feasible to walk the distance.

 If you don’t have a rental vehicle (we generally recommend that visitors rent a car or golf cart for their stay), it’s possible to take a taxi.
-Rates should be $4 per person each way.
+Rates should be $4 per person each way (from the Cruise Center).

 The Main Beach Access 🡓 to English Point is located near the western end of the runway of the Grand Turk JAGS McCartney International Airport (GDT), and near the colorful and large Welcome to Grand Turk sign.